murphyki/flask-starter-app/README.md

 # Deploy on heroku
 `flask-starter-app` provides a `Procfile` which allows the app to be deployed to [heroku](https://www.heroku.com/).

+The following steps are based on [this](https://devcenter.heroku.com/articles/getting-started-with-python?singlepage=true) excellent article provided by heroku.

 First install the heroku commandline utility, see [here](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) for options:
 ```